aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 GROUP BY 1
 ORDER BY 2 DESC;
 Delivery Time vs. Product Weight
+Investigating if shipping logistics are affected by the physical weight of the products.

 SQL
 SELECT DISTINCT ROUND(a.product_weight_g / 1000) AS "Weight (kg)",
 TO_CHAR(AVG(b.order_delivered_customer_date - b.order_purchase_timestamp),